 Getting started with the Background Eraser

-The Background Eraser tool is often hidden under the Eraser tool, so if you don't see it immediately in your tools, click the little arrow beside the Eraser and it will display the other tool, which is the Background Eraser.
+You will often find the Background Eraser tool hidden under the Eraser tool.
+If you don't see it immediately in your tools, click the little arrow beside the Eraser and it will display the other tool, which is the Background Eraser.

-If the Background Eraser is to remove part of the photo, it is essential to not work on a Background layer.
-It might sound counter-intuitive but the very nature of a Background layer is to fill every pixel, so you cannot remove anything to get a transparency.
+Since you want to use the Background Eraser to remove part of the photo, it is essential to not work on a Background layer.
+It might sound counter-intuitive but the very nature of a Background layer is to fill every pixel, so you cannot remove anything to get transparency.
 In using the Background Eraser, that is exactly what we want, right?
 We want to remove a section (thus making it transparent) to then replace it with something else.
 So if your photo displays as a Background layer, right-click on the layer and Promote Background Layer.
 Now, you are ready to work on that layer.

 Starting with the Background Eraser

 As mentioned before, the Background Eraser will work based on colors and knows nothing about your actual background.
 When you have your tool activated, and hover over your image, you will see this: the eraser icon inside of a circle (or a square, depending on the brush tip you selected).